 The Mediterranean diet may also help people with RA eat a healthful, well-balanced diet that includes the right amount of omega-3 fatty acids, fruits, vegetables, and whole grains.

-Apart from diet, some people suggest the following natural remedies for RA:
+Apart from diet, some people suggest the following

 - Stretching and gentle exercise: A doctor will advise on a plan.
 Water exercise and tai chi are helpful options.